What is the best iron supplement for pregnancy anemia?

 What causes anemia in pregnancy?

 Some women have a poor diet in pregnancy.
-This may be because they continuous to have morning sickness or bad heartburn and tend to eat less.
+This may be because of constant morning sickness or bad heartburn when they tend to eat less.
 Around 32 weeks of pregnancy you make a lot more blood to prepare for delivery.
 This increase can sometimes cause a temporary anemia in some women.

 Who is at risk of anemia?